foss-for-synopsys-dwc-arc-processors/documentation/docs/arcv/qemu.md

 `virt` board reset vector location.
 It is not possible to suppress execution of that reset vector code as it’s an essential part of the QEMU board (think of it as a boot-ROM).
 You can only bypass it if you load the target executable from the GDB client with the load command.
-Then execution starts from the loaded application entry point.
+Then execution starts from the loaded application's entry point.